stharrold/stharrold.github.io/content/20151204_ipynb_on_gce_from_chrome.md

 ## Setup

 There are many ways to run an IPython Notebook on a virtual machine.
-This is just my setup and a guide to get a newcomer started:
+This is just my setup with footnotes for newcomers:

-* My local machine is an [ASUS C201 Chromebook with 4GB RAM](http://www.amazon.com/gp/product/B00VUV0MG0).
+* I'm working on an [ASUS C201 Chromebook with 4GB RAM](http://www.amazon.com/gp/product/B00VUV0MG0).
-* Create the Google Compute Engine virtual machine instance and SSH keys:
+* Create a Google Compute Engine virtual machine instance and SSH keys:
     * Make a project in the [Google Developers Console](https://console.developers.google.com).
     * Configure an instance:
         * Machine type: I start with the smallest and move to larger instances as the work load requires.
 TODO: memory command